WorkuUrga/airbnb-clone-project/README.md

 ### Secondary Colors:

--Light Gray (#E9E9E9): Background of property cards.
+- Light Gray (#E9E9E9): Background of property cards.
--Dark Gray (#4A4A4A): For icons and text headers.
+- Dark Gray (#4A4A4A): For icons and text headers.
--Gold/Yellow (#FAC02B): Used for the star ratings.
+- Gold/Yellow (#FAC02B): Used for the star ratings.
--Yellow (#FFA800): For search icon background
+- Yellow (#FFA800): For search icon background

 ### Text Colors:

--Black (#262626): For Logo.
+- Black (#262626): For Logo.
--Gray (#616161): Secondary text descriptions.
+- Gray (#616161): Secondary text descriptions.
--Blue (#161117): Hyperlinks like "Filter."
+- Blue (#161117): Hyperlinks like "Filter."

 ### Typography

--Font Family: Quicksand, Source Sans Pro
+- Font Family: Quicksand, Source Sans Pro.

-Font Weight:
+### Font Weight:

--Regular (500): Used for body text.
+- Regular (500): Used for body text.
--Bold (600): Used for headings and CTAs.
+- Bold (600): Used for headings and CTAs.

-Font Size:
+### Font Size:

--12px: For fine print and labels.
+- 12px: For fine print and labels.
--16px: For body text.
+- 16px: For body text.
--22px: For descriptions
+- 22px: For descriptions
--94px: For headings and titles.
+- 94px: For headings and titles.

 ## **The Importance of Identifying Design Properties in a Mock-Up Design**